fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Narrative in the Quran

     And when they went forth to [face] Goliath and his soldiers, they said, "Our Lord, pour upon us patience and plant firmly our feet and give us victory over the disbelieving people."
-    Quran Al-Baqara 2: Verse 250
+    Quran, surah Al-Baqara (The Cow) 2:250

     So they defeated them by permission of Allah, and Dawud killed Goliath, and Allah gave him the kingship and prophethood and taught him from that which He willed.
 And if it were not for Allah checking [some] people by means of others, the earth would have been corrupted, but Allah is full of bounty to the worlds.
-    Quran Al-Baqara 2: Verse 251
+    Quran, surah Al-Baqara (The Cow) 2:251

 David's narrative in the Quran, in many respects, parallels that given in the Bible.
 He is named a prophet (nabī) and also a messenger (rasūl), David is included in lists of those who received revelation (waḥy; Q4:163) or guidance (hudā; 6:84) from God.
 In both lists his name appears next to that of his son Solomon.
 Elsewhere, the Quran explains that God gave to both of them the gifts of "sound judgment" (ḥukm; 21:79) and "knowledge" (ʿilm; 21:79; 27:15).

 Yet the Quran also ascribes to David merits that distinguish him from Solomon: David killed Goliath (2:251) and received a divine revelation named "the Psalms" (Quran 17:55 uses an indefinite form, while 21:105 uses the definite form al-Zabūr), presumably a reference to the Psalms or the Psalter.
 The mountains and the birds 🐦🐦 praised God along with David (21:79; in 34:10 God commands them to do so; cfr.
 Psalm 148:7–10).
 God made David a "vicegerent" (khalīfa; 38:26), a title that the Quran otherwise gives only to Adam (2:30).
 This title suggests that, according to the Quran, David was something more than a messenger: he was a divinely guided leader who established God's rule on Earth.
-This role is also suggested by 2:251:
+This role is also suggested by 2:251.

     "God gave him authority (mulk) and wisdom (ḥikmah) and taught him what He willed.
 If God did not drive back some people by others, the earth would become corrupt."